cdepillabout/evil-nix/README.md

 Fixed-output derivations are special in that they require the hash of the _output_ of the derivation to be specified in advance (the `sha256 =` line above).
 In exchange for specifying the hash, the Nix system daemon sandbox allows access to the network.
-The above derivation will use `curl` to download the `hello-2.12.1.tar.gz` file, and set it as the _output_ of this fixed-output derivation.
+The above derivation is allowed to use `curl` to download the `hello-2.12.1.tar.gz` file, and set it as the _output_ of this fixed-output derivation.
 This `hello-2.12.1.tar.gz` file must have the SHA256 hash `sha256-jZkUKv2SV28wsM18tCqNxoCZmLxdYH2Idh9RLibH2yA=`.